statsig-io/docs/docs/feature-gates/implement.md

 ## Use a language-specific Statsig SDK to implement a feature gate in your application

 Statsig provides client and server SDKs so you can choose where to implement your feature gate check.
+You can also use an SDK for the language of your choice.
+Select a language below and follow four simple steps to instrument your application.

 ### Using the Client SDK